-4.2.1 North Relief Canal Low Energy Aquatic Plant System (LEAPS[TM])
+4.2.1 North Relief Canal Low Energy Aquatic Plant System (LEAPSTM)

-The unique LEAPS[TM] will remove nutrients through a system of plants that absorb nutrients from the canal water, filtering the stormwater before returning it to the canal and IRL.
+The unique LEAPSTM will remove nutrients through a system of plants that absorb nutrients from the canal water, filtering the stormwater before returning it to the canal and IRL.
 This project is under final design.
 The project is estimated to remove up to 8,500 pounds per year of TN and 1,400 pounds per year of TP.
+The pre-completion nutrient reductions estimated for LEAPSTM (Moorhen Marsh) in FDEP's Final 2017 Progress Report totaled approximately 20,700 pounds per year of TN and 4,000 pounds per year of TP.